wangkaiwan/LRO_ReliableRadiomics/src/UncertaintyEstimation/README.md

 Full version will be available once this work was accepted for publish.

 ## step by step:
-1. Download/collect CT data and corresponding GTV contour.
-2. Data preprocessing and feature extraction.
+1. Download the extracted features (You can also extract features with other dataset using our **FeatureExtractor** code).
-3. Feature pre-selection, delta-radiomics feature calculation.
+2. Feature pre-selection, delta-radiomics feature calculation.
-4. Radiomics model construction.
+3. Radiomics model construction (Step 2 and 3 are combined in **ModelConstruction**).
-5. Epistemic uncertainty and aleatoric uncertainty estimation.
+4. Epistemic uncertainty and aleatoric uncertainty estimation.
-6. Sample rejection and model performance re-evaluation.
+5. Sample rejection and model performance re-evaluation.